particle-iot/docs/src/content/firmware/tracker-edge/store-and-forward.md

 However, in some cases your data will be too large, or have a different cadence than the location publishes, in which case you can use the techniques below.

+For a detailed description of the fields in the `loc` event, see [asset tracking events](/reference/cloud-apis/api/#asset-tracking-events) in the cloud API reference.

 ### Priority queues

 There are two priority queues: